Blog > Articles

 For those looking for alternatives to GLP-1 agonists, there are other FDA-approved weight loss medications to consider such as Contrave (bupropion/naltrexone), Qsymia (phentermine/topiramate) and phentermine.
 For those who want to lose weight without medication, you can focus on lifestyle interventions such as eating a balanced diet, increasing physical activity, getting enough sleep, and working with a Registered Dietitian or other healthcare professional who specializes in weight management.
 The key is to find a sustainable plan that you can stick with for the long term.

 While there are several GLP-1 agonists suitable for weight loss, only Wegovy and Saxenda are FDA-approved for weight loss.
-FORM providers can prescribe these FDA-approved medications if medically appropriate.
+Form Health providers can prescribe these FDA-approved medications if medically appropriate.
 However, it is important to note that there are many reasons for not losing weight, and sometimes it is difficult to pinpoint the root cause.
-FORM can help individuals better understand their unique weight loss struggles and provide guidance on how to overcome them.
+Form Health can help individuals better understand their unique weight loss struggles and provide guidance on how to overcome them.
 Each patient is paired with a board-certified doctor and Registered Dietitian, who create a personalized and comprehensive plan based on their health history, current medications, and preferences.

-You can schedule a call or send a message to FORM to learn more, or take our quiz to find out if you are eligible.
+Take our quiz to find out if you are eligible.

 Wegovy® is registered trademark of Novo Nordisk A/S.